All Episodes

 We're down here, boots on the ground, a bunch of moms out here trying to get the red wave going, and I really feel like it's happening.

-You said you'd look at the case.
+You said you'd look at it.

 Well, you got Elon Musk on your side.